webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ## Communicating Network Status
 The first roadblock with implementing Congestion Control is that UDP and RTP don't communicate network status.
 As a sender I have no idea when my packets are arriving or if they are arriving at all!

-RTP/RTCP has 3 different solutions to this problem.
+RTP/RTCP has three different solutions to this problem.
 They all have their pros and cons.
 What you use will depend on what clients you are working with, the type of topology you are working with, or even just how much development time you have available.

 ### Receiver Reports
 Receiver Reports are RTCP messages, the original way to communicate network status.
 You can find them in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4).
 They are sent on a schedule for each SSRC and contain the following fields:

-* **Fraction Lost** -- What percentage of packets have been lost since the last Receiver Report.
+* **Fraction Lost** - What percentage of packets have been lost since the last Receiver Report.
-* **Cumulative Number of Packets Lost** -- How many packets have been lost during the entire call.
+* **Cumulative Number of Packets Lost** - How many packets have been lost during the entire call.
-* **Extended Highest Sequence Number Received** -- What was the last Sequence Number received, and how many times has it rolled over.
+* **Extended Highest Sequence Number Received** - What was the last Sequence Number received, and how many times has it rolled over.
-* **Interarrival Jitter** -- The rolling Jitter for the entire call.
+* **Interarrival Jitter** - The rolling Jitter for the entire call.
-* **Last Sender Report Timestamp** -- Last known time on sender, used for round-trip time calculation.
+* **Last Sender Report Timestamp** - Last known time on sender, used for round-trip time calculation.

 Sender and Receiver reports (SR and RR) work together to compute round-trip time.